 The ‘Transform’ stage of the Smart Planning program, proposed to commence from mid-2018, would build on the ‘Improve’ and ‘Reform’ stages.

 While Improve and Reform initiatives are making the planning system more responsive to current needs, our aim for Transform is to consider the needs of Victoria and Victorians over the next 30 years.

 Transform provides an opportunity to deliver a user-friendly, best-practice planning system that is responsive to the needs of Victorians, and generates investments and job growth, well into the future.
 A system that protects liveability and sustainability as the state experiences strong population growth, demographic changes and increasing demands.

 Building the business case

 The 2016-17 Victorian Budget allocated $25.5 million to the Improve and Reform stages of Smart Planning.
 Transform funding has yet to be secured.

-In early 2017, we are researched the needs and opportunities of a future transformation program, in order to develop a business case for future funding.
+In early-2017, we researched the needs and opportunities of a future transformation program, in order to develop a business case for future funding.
 This included consultation with planners and other stakeholders across the public and private sectors.
 We sought to understand how they use the planning system and any issues they experience, as well as gather innovative ideas and solutions for improvement.

 At this stage Transform involves a broad range of considerations, including:

 - developing a planning system that is fit for purpose, to manage change now and into the future

 - approaches to how we develop planning policy and its implementation through planning schemes or other mechanisms